 Thinking back fondly about certain moments in the crypto and blockchain industry’s wild past?
 Folks will soon be able to own history via Cointelegraph article digital collectibles, immortalizing those moments while also allowing a type of ownership, but purchasers might have to wait a tad longer.

 Digital collectibles took the world by storm in 2021, providing a method of unique digital ownership through nonfungible tokens (NFTs).
 Cointelegraph announced its NFT collection on Oct.
 14, 2022.
-Officially called “Historical,” Cointelegraph’s NFT collection will make it possible for readers to mint, own and trade specific Cointelegraph articles.
-This provides a way to collect memories from the crypto and blockchain industry’s exuberant history — memories that may later (or perhaps already do) provide nostalgia similar to that of old trading cards or newspaper articles.
+Officially called Historical Collection, this innovation make it possible for readers to mint, own and trade specific Cointelegraph articles.
+This provides a way to collect memories from the crypto and blockchain industry’s exuberant history — memories that may later (or perhaps already do) provide nostalgia similar to that of old trading cards or newspaper clippings.

 The first 500 who joined the waitlist will still receive early minting access on day one.
 Additionally, Mintmade has decided to give randomly selected waitlist members early minting access for day two.